SaintAttila/attila/doc/automation policies.md

 * Use a registry, which other libraries can use to setup hooks when loaded.
 * Use a *persistent* registry, which other libraries can use to setup hooks when installed.
-* A plugins folder where Python scripts can be dropped to create hooks.
+* A plugins folder where_clause Python scripts can be dropped to create hooks.
 * Make hooks be installable sub-packages.